SumeetBhosale17/NutriTrack/README.md

 ---

 ## Objective / Goal
-The primary goal of this project is to develop a **web-based diet and nutrition auditing system** that allows multiple user to log their daily food intake, track both **macronutrients and micronutrients**, analyze diet patterns over time, and receive **context-aware dietary recommendations** for improved health and lifestyle management.
+The primary goal of this project is to develop a **web-based diet and nutrition auditing system** that allows multiple users to log their daily food intake, track both **macronutrients and micronutrients**, analyze diet patterns over time, and receive **context-aware dietary recommendations** for improved health and lifestyle management.

 ---